People are already aware of the blemishes they have on their body, so why bother pointing them out?

 To further my point, these types of remarks– even if they are said with good intentions– can be incredibly detrimental to a person’s body image.
 More times than not, people are unaware of their own “blemishes” until another points them out.
 Then, without even realizing it, we are suddenly falling down a nasty rabbit hole where we then are constantly thinking about how others perceive that part of our body.

 For me, my rosacea is not something that I can see myself getting comfortable with anytime in the near future.
-I have faced years of destructive remarks on it, that it now consumes all of my focus in any conversation that causes a little heat to rise to my face.
+I have faced years of destructive remarks on it, so much so that it now consumes all of my focus in any conversation that causes a little heat to rise to my face.

 There’s a quote that I mentioned in my other Odyssey article that I still think about to this day.
 It reads something along the lines of, “You shouldn’t point out something in people’s appearances if they cannot fix it in five seconds.”

-To reiterate, those who have bright red cheeks, scars on their arms, or even acne on their back, already know that it is there.
+To reiterate, those who have bright red cheeks, scars on their arms, or even acne on their back already know that it is there.
 There is absolutely no need to make it known again, no matter what your intentions may be, since there is nothing they can do to change it in that moment.

 So, the next time you want to comment or ask about a physical aspect of another person’s body…. don’t.
 We should be looking for ways to compliment each other, not accidentally insult one another on a deeply-rooted insecurity.